Intermittent fasting by age chart — explained by Simple

 That means you if you’re someone who:

-• is under the age of 18, or 80 years old or more
+- is under 18 or 80 years or older

-• takes medications (especially those which affect blood glucose or blood pressure levels)
+- takes medications (especially those that affect blood glucose or blood pressure levels)

 Is intermittent fasting safe for kids?